Scotland in the Fall - tips for seeing our autumn colours

 Scotland in the Fall, or autumn as we call it, is a great time to visit.
 But when will the colours be at their peak?

 Scotland in The Fall

 Scotland in The Fall, or Scotland in autumn, is a good time to visit.
 All of the tourism literature you are likely to read suggests this.
-(Note here: I'm not actually saying it's the very best time to visit!
-That all depends...)
 In fact, Scotland in The Fall appears to have been invented for the benefit of aspiring tourism copywriters to use as an exercise in over-description.

 In short, it's when " the stunning scenery is further complemented by a wild array of resplendent ochres, reds, golds and russets..."
 Yes, yes - we know.
 You don't have to tell us every shade.
 Or maybe you do if you are Scotland's main tourism agency.

-So, as for the colours of Scotland in the Fall, let's just take it as red (ho-ho) that if you time it right, you'll see some fine autumn shades, not just in the woodlands, but also the moors and fields.
+So, as for the autumn colours of Scotland, let's just take it as red (ho-ho) that if you time it right, you'll see plenty of awesome shades, not just in the woodlands, but also the moors and fields.

 Your autumn tour of Scotland

 You could start in Edinburgh's Royal Botanic Gardens (pictured here), though further down is a picture taken up in the moorland of the Pentland Hills, just a few miles from the city - by way of a reminder that Fall color in Scotland isn't just about trees.
 You may even prefer the subtlety of the tweedy shades.

 Also, as you will see if you browse the wee gallery further down the page, autumn in Scotland is as much about quality of light as it is about displays of leaf color.